alvyynm/ecom/README.md

 - Payments with Stripe, with webhooks used to verify the payment status
 - Sending order and payment confirmation messages asynchronously with RabbitMQ and Celery.
 Celery is used as the task processor and RabbitMQ as the message broker.
 - Product recommendations for products frequently bought together.
 This is implemented using Redis.
+- Both logged in and anonymous (unauthenticated users) can place orders

 ## Tech Stack:
 - Django